-- Pilots placed first, second and third in each class (including PF1f if in compliance with S10 4.3.2). - National teams placed first, second and third. - FAI Diplomas will be awarded for those placed first to tenth.
-Other trophies (if any) will be also awarded for ...... (describe).
+- Pilots placed first, second and third in each valid class (including PF1f, if in compliance with S10 4.3.2). - National teams placed first, second and third in each valid class. - FAI Diplomas will be awarded for those placed first to tenth. - Local trophies will be awarded for NOPER 2018 results accordingly.